spragaa/silence/README.md

 ~~boost::asio::write(*socket, boost::asio::buffer(response.dump() + "\r\n\r\n"));~~

 12. add logs with socker info: get_socket_info
+13. there must some kind of script/config that will create env variables to work with psql flawlessly (postgres user, user_pass, postgres_pass and so on) it is annoying to type them every time
 ## ideas:
 1. another server with rest api with statistics
 2.